 - Description of work tasks

-- An invitation letter written by the employer
+- An invitation letter was written by the employer

 - Company certification registration